Jaygagaga/ProNoG/README.md

 **General settings Optimizer**

-For all experiments, we use the Adamoptimizer.
+For all experiments, we use the Adam optimizer.

 **Environment**
 - The environment in which we run experiments is: Linux version: 5.15.0-78-generic